SayYoungMan/ccna/OdapNote.md

 #### 89. What function does Knife serve in the Chef configuration management utility?

 - The `Knife utility` is a CLI that allows for the management of Chef.

+### 7. Practice Exam 1

+#### 8. What is the term that defines the access point for the service provider’s services?

+- `Point of presence (PoP)` is the term that defines the access point of the provider's services.
+- These services might be Internet, private WAN, or cloud resources

+#### 9. You have several VMs in a public cloud.
+What is a benefit of creating NTP VNF in the public cloud for the VMs?

+- Lowering bandwith between the premises and your VMs on the public cloud is a direct benefit of locating NTP VNF on the public cloud for VM time synchronization.

+#### 10. When deciding to move DNS into the cloud for an application on the public cloud, what is the primary decision factor?

+- Bandwidth is the primary decision factor for moving DNS closer to the application in the public cloud.
+- However, if the majority of DNS users are on premises, then it should remain on premises for bandwidth reasons.

+#### 14. What are stateless DHCPv6 servers used for?

+- Stateless DHCPv6 servers are used to configure DHCP options only.
+- The one option that all clients need is the DNS server.
+- Default gateway and IPv6 address are configured via RS and RA packets, when a client starts up in the network.

+#### 19. Which command will show the number of entries in a MAC address table?

+- `#show mac address-table count` will show the current MAC address entry count and will also show the maximum number of entries the table can hold.

+#### 23. Which is a correct statement about the output in the following exhibit?

+- The switch has negotiated with the adjacent switch to become a trunk and set its trunking protocol to 802.1Q.
+- The letter n in front of 802.1Q specifies it was negotiated.

+#### 24. You have a switch with several hundred interfaces.
+You only want to see the running- config for one interface, Gi3/45.
+Which command will allow you to see the running-config for only Gi3/45?

+- `#show running-config interface gi 3/45` will show the running-configuration for only interface Gi3/45.

+#### 30. You are configuring an EtherChannel between two switches.
+You check your configuration on the first switch and are ready to configure the second switch.
+What mode do you need to configure on the other switch?
+Refer to the following exhibit.

+- Since the auto mode was used on the first switch, desirable should be used on the second switch to assure forming of an EtherChannel by using the command `(config-if)#channel-group 1 mode desirable`

+#### 35. Which AP mode allows for RF analysis of the 802.11ac radio spectrum?

+- `Monitor mode` can be used for analysis of the radio spectrum.

+#### 38. Which is a benefit of using TACACS+ for authentication of users?

+- TACACS+ is a Cisco-defined protocol.
+- One of the useful features is that it can authenticate a user and only allow that user to access certain commands on the router or switch.

+#### 40. You want all guests to register for wireless Internet access before granting them access.
+What should you implement?

+- `Captive portal` will allow you to require all guests to register for wireless Internet access before granting them access.
+- When you connect to the SSID, they will be presented with the captive portal web page.

+#### 45. Which command will allow you to see the next advertisement interval for RIPv2?

+- `#show ip protocols` will display the next interval when RIPv2 advertisements are sent out.

+#### 48. You have RIPv2 configured on an Internet-facing router.
+Which command will suppress RIPv2 advertisements on the interface link?

+- `(config-router)#passive-interface serial 0/0` configured in the router instance will suppress updates from exiting interface Serial 0/0.

+#### 49. Which is a problem with using RIPv2 in a network?

+- RIPv2 has extremely slow convergence time.
+This is because the advertisement of routes is every 30 seconds.

+#### 64. Which command will allow you to see the networks the current router is advertising for OSPF?

+- `#show ip protocols` will list the router ID of the current router as well as the networks that are being advertised via OSPF on the current router.

+#### 69. Which statement describes FQDNs?

+- FQDNs are significant from right to left, starting with a period of signify the root.
+- The period is normally not visible on the FQDN, but it is processed as the root lookup.

+#### 70. Which protocol and port number does SNMP use for polling from the NMS?

+- SNMP uses UDP port 161 for communication from the NMS to a network device for information requests.
+- Uses UDP 162 for traps.

+#### 75. Which command needs to be configured to enable the SSH Copy Protocol (SCP)?

+- `(config)#ip scp server enable` needs to be configured to enable the `SSH Copy Protocol (SCP)`

+#### 76. What is the attack in which DTP is exploited by a malicious user?

+- `VLAN hopping` is an attack in which DTP is exploted.
+- The attacker negotiates a trunk with the switch via DTP and can hop from VLAN to VLAN.

+#### 77. Which layer 2 protocol has built-in security for WAN connections?

+- `Point-to-Point Protocol (PPP)` is a layer 2 WAN protocol that supports CHAP which secures connections.

+#### 82. You have been asked to recommend a private WAN technology.
+All of the remote offices have varied physical connectivity paths.
+Which private WAN technology should you recommend?

+- MPLS allows for varied access links such as serial leased lines, Frame Relay, Metro Ethernet, etc.
+- You can leverage the existing connectivity methods to form a private WAN.

+#### 83. Which protocol does IPsec use to check integrity of data packets?

+- IPSec uses `Authentication Header (AH)` protocol to check data integrity.
+- This is done by creating a numerial hash of the data via SHA1, SHA2, or MD5 algorithms.

+#### 89. Which protocol was released to fix WEP?

+- `Wi-Fi Protected Access (WPA)` was rushed out and released to fix weak security in the `Wired Equipvalent Privacy (WEP)` wireless security protocol.
+- WPA2 was formally released to address weaknesses in the RC4-TKIP security protocol.

+#### 92. Which is a negative outcome from automating a configuration change across the enterprise?

+- A negative outcome from automation of configuration across an enterprise is that you increase the odds of configuration conflicts.

+#### 94. Which protocol is used with the Southbound interface in the SDN controller?

+- `OpenFlow protocol` is an openstandard used to configure network devices via the `Southbound interface (SBI)` of the SDN controller.

+#### 95. On which layer does the fabric of software defined network switch packets?

+- The fabric of the SDN switches packets on layer 3.

+#### 100. Which command is used to output JSON from the execution of a command on a Cisco router or switch?

+- `show interface status | json-pretty native` is used to convert the output of a command to JSON in a Cisco router or switch.